 I left there over an hour later with my head full of images and information and new questions.

-I have come to the conclusion that they are a precursor and/or a marker, of sorts, for the spiritual/metaphysical realms.
+I have come to the conclusion that they’re a marker, of sorts, for the spiritual and metaphysical; the soul.

-Clearly, from my Facebook posting a couple days ago, there is an awakening happening; an awareness building even without people being fully cognizant of it.
+Clearly, there is an awakening happening.
+There’s an awareness building even without people being fully cognizant of it.
 I find this fascinating, delightful and hopeful.
 Most of all hopeful.

 Question: Did it surprise you (anymore than it did me) that Ellen DeGeneres named her record label “eleveneleven” (she actually spells it out that way)?
-I think not necessarily given her generous, open, loving soul.
+I think not, given her generous, open, loving soul.
 She is another teacher with a far bigger classroom.